 The Night of the Murder

-On August 13, 1918, the last day of William Dean’s life, a couple of unusual occurrences happened.
-Early in the day he asked a neighbor who was on her way to Boston if she would get in touch with the police for him.
+On August 13, 1918, the last day of William Dean’s life, a couple of unusual things happened.
+Early in the day he asked a neighbor leaving for Boston if she would get in touch with the police for him.
 He had information for them.
-He didn't say what it was.
+He didn’t say what.

-Later in the evening he was visited by his friend, Charles Rich, the local political kingpin.
+Later in the evening he got a visit from his friend, Charles Rich, the local political kingpin.
 Rich was a judge in Jaffrey as well as a banker and politician.

 Rich would later say he visited William Dean to ask how to treat an injury he had just received when his horse kicked at him, leaving him with a black eye and head injuries.

 Dr. William Dean had stopped practicing medicine and had long retired.
 He lived as a gentleman farmer.
 Nevertheless, he advised Rich on his injury and Rich returned to his home at about 10 p.m.

 Roughly two hours later Dean, 63, left his house and went to the barn on his property.
 Unlike most farmers who milk their cows at first light and dinnertime, Dean milked his single cow at the unconventional hours of midnight and noon.
 Upon entering the barn, he was attacked, beaten, strangled, bound up and carried to a cistern on the property.